Palak-agarw/tree-canopy-loss/Tree_Canopy_Loss.md

 ## This us a goodness of fit measure, 1 would be a perfect fit, .5 is a coin toss
 auc(testProbs2$Outcome, testProbs2$Probs)

 ## optimizing threshold
 iterateThresholds <- function(data, observedClass, predictedProbs, group) {
-#This function takes as its inputs, a data frame with an observed binomial class (1 or 0); a vector of predicted probabilities; and optionally a group indicator like race.
-It returns accuracy plus counts and rates of confusion matrix outcomes.
-It's a bit verbose because of the if (missing(group)).
-I don't know another way to make an optional parameter.
   observedClass <- enquo(observedClass)
   predictedProbs <- enquo(predictedProbs)
   group <- enquo(group)